gogradle/examples/failed-test/README.md

 ```
 gradlew test
 ```
+on Windows,

-on Windows and open `./.gogradle/reports/test/index.html` to see what happened!
+then open `./.gogradle/reports/test/index.html` to see what happened!